praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 I told Tankred I was already thinking about using PRF for Android since it works with Google Password Manager.
 Maybe I could just use PRF for both iOS and Android?
 Passkeys solve the verification problem because they're always synced through the platform's password manager by design, not device-specific like Keychain items.

+This approach also unlocks true cross-platform freedom.
+Because WebAuthn PRF is supported by third-party providers like 1Password and Bitwarden, you aren't locked into Apple or Google.
+You can switch from iPhone to Android, install 1Password, authenticate, and restore your wallet instantly.
+This makes the backup truly universal.

 ## Enter WebAuthn PRF {: #enter-webauthn-prf}

 The [PRF extension](https://w3c.github.io/webauthn/#prf-extension) is a relatively new addition to WebAuthn.
 It lets you derive a deterministic 32-byte secret from a passkey authentication.